ln2khanal/sync/README.md

 - Docker Compose

 ## Contributing
-Feel free to submit issues or pull requests for improvements or bug fixes.
+Feel free to send pull requests for improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.